Frequently Asked Questions (FAQ’s)

 LRT produces about the same or less noise as general suburban traffic, about 60 dBa and produces near-zero emissions meaning low impact on air quality and making it the right choice for the environment.

 The funds for preliminary design and engineering for the Toronto portion of this Project were approved by Toronto City Council in November 2016.
 City Council has also agreed in principle to fund the capital construction costs for the Toronto portion of this Project, subject to several conditions including confirmation of funding for the airport connection from other parties.
+(Please see the Summary Terms Sheet Page 5, Section 3 for more details and Report EX19.1 from the Transit Network Plan Update and Financial Strategy)

 Under the Public Transit Infrastructure Fund (PTIF) – Phase 1, the Government of Canada is investing up to $20.4 million for planning and design work on SmartTrack.
 The City of Toronto is matching this funding contribution.